Thanks to everyone who supported the bake sale that took place in Millstreet Parish Centre on 10th/11th February. It is much appreciated.

-Once again 5th year students from Millstreet Community School have been given the opportunity to go to Lourdes as helpers with the Irish Pilgrimage Trust (IHCPT).
-Ciara Manning and Denise Healy will be joining Group 126 for a week at Easter 2018.
+Ciara Manning and Denise Healy are 5th year students at Millstreet Community School.
+They will be joining the IHCPT pilgrimage to Lourdes for a week at Easter 2018.
 They follow in a long line of students who have travelled as helpers for the Easter Pilgrimage and who have all come back with glowing reports about the experience.

 As in previous years, fundraising events will be held to help cover the flight and travel costs for their week in Lourdes (€650/person).
-The first event will be a bake sale to be held on Saturday 16th December in Millstreet parish centre after the 6.30pm Mass.
+The Bake Sale is the first of these.
 Your support is appreciated.

 Millstreet Community School senior soccer team bounced back from a heavy loss in their first group match in Castleisland to beat St. Fanahan’s, in Mitchelstown, 5-4 in the John Murphy Cup.
 The win means they progress to the knockout stages of the competition and now face another tough away assignment against Schull Community College.